codeunion/dotenv-example/README.md

 GITHUB_ACCESS_token="my-github-access-token"
 ```

+**Note**: Environment variables don't *need* to be given names in all caps,
+but that's the convention.
+You will throw other people off if you don't follow
+the same convention.

 At the top of our program, we need to tell the dotenv gem to load the .env file,
 which we do like so: